 Diagramming sentences makes it easy for us to see that adjectives modify nouns and pronouns.
 We diagram adjectives on slanted lines underneath the nouns or pronouns that they are modifying.

-.
-It's easy to see that in the diagram because both words go below the word ducks
+In this example, newborn is an adjective modifying the noun babies.
+It's easy to see that in the diagram because it goes below the word babies!

 They are adjectives that are derived from proper nouns.